nathantannar4/Parse-Dashboard-for-iOS/README.md

 <img src="https://github.com/nathantannar4/Parse-Dashboard-for-iOS/blob/master/Screenshots/AppStore.png?raw=true" height="75">

-# Parse-Dashboard-for-iOS
+### 1000+ Downlaods and Counting!

-Parse Dashboard for iOS is a standalone dashboard for managing your Parse apps while you are on the go!
-Edit, create and delete data from your MongoDB.
-View and upload new image files.
-Based off of the original Parse Dashboard we all know and love
+# Parse Dashboard for iOS

+A beautiful moile client for managing your Parse apps while you are on the go!
+Now you can easily view and modify your data in the same way you would on the offical desktop client.

 ## Screenshots